rharbird/ucl-microbit-robotics-readthedocs/source/motors.rst

 Servos are used all over the place in both daily life and in robotics.
-A servo might retract the tray of a DVD player or might be used in radio controlled vehicles and aeroplanes to control the rudder of a boat, or the ailerons on a plane.
+A servo might retract the tray of a DVD player or might be used in radio controlled vehicles and aeroplanes to control the rudder of a boat, or the ailerons - the moveable flaps on the wings of a plane.

 .. image:: pictures/Aileron_roll.gif
   :scale: 60 %

-An aeroplane showing how the ailerons, the flaps on the wings, control the tilt or roll of the plane's body.

-By NASA (Glenn Research Center, NASA) [Public domain], via Wikimedia Commons
+The diagram above shows how the ailerons control the tilt or roll of the plane's body.
+By NASA (Glenn Research Center, NASA) [Public domain], via Wikimedia Commons.

 Pulse Width Modulation (PWM)
 ----------------------------
+The angle of the arms on the motor is controlled by sending the motor small electrical pulses.
+This technique is called a pulse width modulation (PWM).
+Look at the diagram below: a pulse of 0.5 milliseconds (ms) will cause the motor to set the rotor to 0°.
+A longer pulse of 1.5 ms will set the rotor to 90° and a pulse of 2.5 ms will move the rotor to 180°.

 .. image:: pictures/PWM.jpg
   :scale: 60 %